Marge d'Wylde, M.F.A.

 Faculty Support Administrator in Chemical and Biomolecular Engineering

 A returning member of UC Berkeley’s staff, Joel was nominated by Elena Lunt, a fellow FSA in CBE.
 Elena cited Joel’s knowledge and resourcefulness as being a valuable asset in the construction, testing and implementation of the college-wide Chemistry Complex Building Access project.
 “He took initiative to collaborate with the creator of the system to make sure that all the glitches were addressed and staff had proper training.
 Joel also took on the role of liaison, collecting feedback that he could synthesize for easy transfer to the key system programmer.”
-Read the CAP news article.
+Read more about Joel!

 Receptionist for the College of Chemistry